-- Ø - NOTE: The memory sockets in your computer may be labeled differently depending on the hardware configuration.
+- NOTE: The memory sockets in your computer may be labeled differently depending on the hardware configuration.
 For example, A1, A2 or 1,2,3. - If the quad-rank memory modules are mixed with single or dual-rank modules, the quad-rank modules must be installed in the sockets with the white release levers. - If memory modules with different speeds are installed, they operate at the speed of the slowest installed memory modules

-Removing The Memory
+Removing the Memory

 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
-Remove the cover.
+Remove the cover. - 3.
 Press down on the memory retaining tabs on each side of the memory modules, and lift the memory modules out of the connectors on the system board.

-Installing The Memory
+Installing the Memory

 - 1. Align the notch on the memory-card with the tab in the system-board connector. - 2.
-Insert the memory modules into the connectors on the system board.
-Install the memory in the order of 1 > 2 > 3 > 4. - 3.
-Press down on the memory modules until the release tabs spring back to secure them in place. - 4.
-Install the cover. - 5.
+Press down on the memory module until the release tabs spring back to secure them in place. - 3.
+Install the cover. - 4.
 Follow the procedures in After Working Inside Your Computer.

-Removing The Coin-Cell Battery
+Removing the Coin-Cell Battery

-- 1. Follow the procedures in Before Working Inside Your Computer.

-- 2. Remove the
+- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
+Remove the cover. - 3.
+Locate the coin-cell battery on the system board.

-- a. cover

-- b. expansion card

-Carefully press the release latch away from the battery.
-The battery pops out from the socket, lift the coin-cell battery out of the computer.
+- 4. Remove the expansion card(s). - 5.
+Carefully press the release latch away from the battery to allow the battery to pop up from the socket and lift the coin-cell battery out of the computer.

-Installing The Coin-Cell Battery
+Installing the Coin-Cell Battery